Childhood Illness - The Basics

 Childhood illness - the basics

 A fever by itself does not mean your child is seriously sick - even an ordinary cold can cause a high fever.
 Did you know that fever actually helps your child's body fight off infection?

 The most common reason for a child to have a raised temperature is because they are fighting off an infection.

-Febrile convulsions are a common childhood problem.
-Seizures with a fever are more common in children between the ages of 6 months and 5 years.
-They happen when a child has a fever.
+Febrile seizures are a common childhood problem.
+Seizures with a fever are more common in children between the ages of 6 months and 6 years.